dart-lang/language/accepted/future-releases/static-extension-methods/design-document.md

 An instance method named `call` is implicitly callable on the object, and implicitly torn off when assigning the instance to a function type.

-The text above suggests that an extension method named `call` can also be called implicitly.
+**OPEN ISSUE:** The text above suggests that an extension method named `call` can also be called implicitly.
 This is still being discussed.

 If it is decided to allow this feature, then the following should work: